peercoin/rfcs/text/0007-round-transaction-fees-up-to-0.001/0007-round-transaction-fees-up-to-0.001.md

 ## Motivation

 We want to reduce transaction fees to ease adoption of our blockchain.

 ## Detailed design

-This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the network to understand, and for somebody familiar with the code practices to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
+This RFC proposes the following set of rules for the fee calculation:

+* minimum fee is 0.001 Peercoin
+(if fee is under the 0.001 Peercoin, it is rounded to 0.001)
+* the only other rule which applies is PER_KB cost of 0.01 Peercoin/kB

 ## Drawbacks

-Fewer peercoins will be burned as fees.
+Due to lower fees, fewer Peercoins will be burned.

 ## Alternatives

-We could reduce cost per kb.
+We could reduce the fixed cost per kb.

 ## Unresolved questions